ichim/LeafletForBlazor-NuGet/RTM configs/Readme.md

 > Here you will find examples of the default configuration of the RealTimeMap and its dynamic configuration (ex.
-Basemap, Attribution etc)
+Basemap, Scale View, Attribution etc)

 # RealTimeMap and load parameteres